burythehammer/fallout-password-checker/README.md

   `git clone https://github.com/burythehammer/fallout-password-checker.git`

-3. Navigate to folder you cloned it into (command is for OSX/Linux, you're on your own for Windows)
+3. Navigate to folder you cloned it into:

   `cd fallout-password-checker`